Last updated on February 19, 2026

 - Microsoft-hosted agents

-- 1 free parallel job with 1,800 minutes/month included
+- 1 free parallel job with 1,800 minutes/month for public and private projects.

 - Self-hosted agents

-- 1 free parallel job with unlimited minutes/month
+- Unlimited free parallel jobs with unlimited minutes.

 Azure Pipelines References: